 Get the Right Rice

-Because of its starchy composition, which holds together easily in desserts like these, we recommend our Mahatma® Short Grain Rice.
+Because of its aromatic quality and slightly sticky texture when cooked, we recommend our Mahatma® Short Grain Rice for your sticky rice creations.
 This variety cooks right up to the perfect consistency, every time.
 After all, authentic recipes are only possible with the authentic rice.

-For those looking to experiment and make their own rice flour, we recommend any of our long- or medium-grain rice varieties.
+For those looking to experiment and make their own rice flour, we recommend any of our long- or medium-grain rice varieties like Mahatma® Jasmine Rice.